-The District's core community development needs are those activities which help improve the quality of life of residents through neighborhood revitalization and employment, promote economic opportunities for residents and business owners, residential empowerment, and support the District's overarching objective in creating complete sustainable neighborhoods.
+The District's core community development needs are those activities which help improve the quality of life of residents through neighborhood revitalization and employment; promote economic opportunities for residents and business owners; residential empowerment; and support the District's overarching objective in creating complete sustainable neighborhoods.
 With these conceptual goals in mind, the District anticipates using Community Development Block Grant (CDBG) funding to support programs to:

 - 1. Help ensure the District can include complete sustainable neighborhoods, especially for those who have limited resources available to them.
 CDBG and other funds will be used to support acquisition, disposition, construction, and rehabilitation of housing and property.
 Additionally, funds will be used toward fair housing activities, rental housing subsidies, homeownership assistance, and energy efficiency improvements.
 Funds will also be used toward physical improvement to encourage sustainable neighborhoods within the District. - 2.
-Bring federal, nonprofit and private partners together to expand the District's tax base, attract and retain businesses of all sizes, strengthen the business climate, and bring good-paying jobs to residents, particularly low to moderate incomes residents .Additionally, the District wants to continue to create jobs for residents by growing and supporting businesses currently in the District and attracting new businesses.
-Lastly, the District will emphasize resident job training for those of low to moderate incomes in order for them to successfully obtain the new higher level jobs being brought into the District. - 3.
+Bring federal, nonprofit and private partners together to expand the District's tax base, attract and retain businesses of all sizes, strengthen the business climate, and bring good-paying jobs to residents, particularly low to moderate incomes residents.
+Additionally, the District will emphasize resident job training for those of low to moderate incomes in order to create a highly skilled workface that will compete for the jobs of the new economy. - 3.
 Create vibrant and stable neighborhoods, rebuild retail corridors and ensure every District investment yields real benefits for residents and local businesses.
-The District hopes these funds help preserve, enhance, and strengthen the physical character and quality of District neighborhoods.
 Priorities will be placed on projects that strengthen neighborhood identity, create more housing choices, guide growth, and improve environmental health.
 Finally, homeownership programs will be supported to help improve community stability by increasing homeownership rates in the District. - 4.
 Continue to build the capacity of residents to empower themselves to help strengthen their community, address problems, and develop pride in their City and neighborhood.
 Public service activities that strengthen neighborhood organizations, provide employment, skills, and homebuyer training, and offer leadership opportunities to youth will be emphasized.